Entity

 2. Access Detection Confidence: The getAccuracy() method is called to retrieve the confidence level of line detection, providing insights into the reliability of the recognition.

-3. Check Equality and Hash Code: The code demonstrates how to check equality between entities and retrieve their hash codes using equals() and hashCode().
+3. Check Equality and Hash Code: The code demonstrates how to check equality between entities and retrieve their hash codes using equals(Object) and hashCode().
 Note that equals() requires a parameter of the same type for comparison.

 Sample Code: